AionNext/BizCod/Programming Guide/Logic.md

 # BizCod Procedural Logic

 The objective of BizCod procedural logic is to provide means to process the data.
-Once the data is defined, it can now be processed in order to produce information or to generate other types of data.
+Once the data are defined, they can be processed in order to produce information or to generate other types of data.

 From conceptual standpoint, procedural logic is a set of instructions that the programmer can use (group) to process the data.
-Since these instructions perform different functions, they are
+Since these instructions perform different functions, they are of different types.
+Here are the basi types:
+- assignment instructions
+- conditional instructions
+- procedure invocation instructions
+-

 # Introduction